President/General Manager - SportsNOLA.com

 Ken is an ordained deacon and has previously conducted Bible studies for the New Orleans Zephyrs and at the University of New Orleans.
 Ken also served as an Area Director for the Fellowship of Christian Athletes.

 As a play-by-play broadcaster, Ken has done radio or television for the New Orleans Saints (radio-preseason 1995-1999), New Orleans Zephyrs (radio and television-1993-2000), New Orleans VooDoo radio and television (2011-Present), New Orleans Night (radio-1991-1992), UNO (radio and television-1982-1994, 2001-2006), Tulane football and basketball (television-1982-1998), Loyola Basketball (radio-2007-Present), Delgado basketball and baseball (2010-2011), Professional Boxing (television-1982-1989) and prep football, basketball and baseball (radio and television-1978-Present).
 Ken has hosted various television shows and previously served as Program Director at both WTIX, 690 AM and WGSO, 990 AM.

-A graduate of Loyola University (B.A.-Communications) in New Orleans and Archbishop Rummel High School (Metairie), Ken resides in Kenner with Denise, his wife of over 27 years, and their children Sabrina (23), a Mount Carmel and LSU graduate, and Travis (19), a sophomore at Loyola and graduate of Archbishop Rummel.
+A graduate of Loyola University (B.A.-Communications) in New Orleans and Archbishop Rummel High School (Metairie), Ken resides in Kenner with Denise, his wife of over 27 years, and their children Sabrina (23), a Mount Carmel and LSU graduate, and Travis (20), a student at Loyola and graduate of Archbishop Rummel.